American Battlefield Trust’s map of the Battle of North Anna on May 23, 1864

 After leaving Mt.
-Carmel Church on May 23, Union Maj.
-Gen. Gouverneur K. Warren’s Fifth Corps arrived at Jericho Mill at 1:30 pm.
-Surprised to find no Confederate river defense, Warren began moving across the ford.
-Meanwhile, on the south bank, Gen. A.P.
-Hill’s Third Corps was passing down the road toward Hanover Junction.
-One regiment from Col. Joseph N. Brown’s South Carolina brigade moved here to the ground overlooking the ford to investigate the Union foray, but soon withdrew.
+Carmel Church the morning of May 23, Union Maj.
+Gen. Gouverneur K. Warren’s V Corps arrived at Jericho Mill around 1:30 pm.
+Surprised to find no Confederate river defense, Warren began moving across the ford to reach the Central Virginia Railroad.
+By 4:15 pm, two of Warren’s divisions had crossed the river using a pontoon bridge.

-Learning of a possible enemy advance, the Federals of Gen. Lysander Cutler’s division marched to the front, some carrying coffee pots and half-cooked meals on their bayonets.
-An oncoming rush of cows, pigs, and other animals first alerted the Federals to the danger ahead.
+Warren’s Federals in Brig.
+Gen. Lysander Cutler’s division marched to the front.
 Before Cutler’s men could deploy, Gen. Edward Thomas’ Georgia brigade appeared, their commander “[hallooing] as if on a fox chase.”
 The Confederates struck the famous Iron Brigade, sending the veterans hurrying for the safety of the pontoon bridge.
 The rout caused one to later quip that it was the “I run” Brigade.
 At the same time, the lead regiments from Thomas’ brigade broke for the rear as well, also surprised by the Federal infantry.
-The battle began with the unusual scene of both sides running in opposite directions.
+Thus, the battle at Jericho Mill began with the unusual scene of both sides running in opposite directions.

-Confederates soon pushed into the gap opened by Cutler’s retreat.
-The reached the Union rear, threatening to cut off the Fifth Corps from their pontoon bridge.
-Twelve Napoleon cannon under Union Col. Charles S. Wainwright raced through the sea of retreating Federal infantry and went into battery, opening fire as soon as they unlimbered.
-The roar of massed canister tore into the Confederate ranks, driving the Southerners into the cover of a ravine.
-In response, the veteran Confederate infantrymen began to pick off the Union cannoneers.
+Wilcox’s Confederates pushed into the gap opened by Cutler’s retreat, threatening to cut off the V Corps from their pontoon bridge.
+Artillery batteries under Col. Charles S. Wainwright raced through the sea of retreating Federal infantry and went into battery, opening fire as soon as they unlimbered.
+The roar of massed canister tore into the Confederate ranks, driving Hill’s Southerners into the cover of a ravine.